Our Beth | Project Details

-*UK dates coincide with national Heritage Open Days 2019; click here for more information.
+*UK dates coincided with national Heritage Open Days 2019; click here for more information.

 Website & Social Media

-You can follow the journey & join the conversation by exploring the journal (blog), listening to our podcasts & interacting with us on Twitter @potteriestiles.
-Our website social (media wall) will also enable you to connect with us & share your contributions if you use Twitter, Facebook or Instagram & use #OurBeth (click here to check it out).
+Everyone was able to follow the journey & join the conversation by exploring the journal (blog), listening to our podcasts & interacting with us on Twitter @potteriestiles.
+Our website social (media wall) also enables you to connect with us & share your contributions if you use Twitter, Facebook or Instagram & use #OurBeth (click here to check it out).